addIdeas/addIdeas/README.md

-- 👋 Hi, I’m @addIdeas, a finn, diving deep into the wonderous world of programmable computers.
+- 👋 Hi, I’m @tonipal, a finn, diving deep into the wonderous world of programmable computers.

 - 👀 I’m interested in software development, programming and getting into the community of like minded people.